How to Fill Out a Paper Daily Truck Drivers Log

 Logs Returned for Corrections

-Sometimes logs are returned for corrections, and these usually are for minor mistakes, such as the address field being filled out incorrectly, missing shipping documents, or driving/on-duty hours not adding up correctly.
+Sometimes logs are returned for corrections, and these usually are for minor mistakes, such as the address field not being filled out correctly, missing shipping documents, or driving/on-duty hours not adding up correctly.

 Falsified Log Books